Written by: Marijke van de Water, B.Sc., DHMS

 - Stress exacerbates blood sugar imbalances by elevating cortisol levels.
 As we now know, cortisol is a major contributor to EMS, poor immunity and laminitis.
 Common causes of stress in the barnyard are infrequent feedings, physical pain, over-training, confinement, isolation (remember horses are social herd animals), lack of companionship, herd dynamics, boredom, neglect and emotional distress.

-First and foremost in treating EMS, the diet must be changed.
+First and foremost in treating equine metabolic syndrome, the diet must be changed.
 Supplements and natural remedies will be virtually useless if the diet is not appropriate.

 - Restrict all grass grazing.